Disco Demolition Night: Cultural significance

 The popularity of disco declined significantly in late 1979 and 1980.
 Many disco artists carried on, but record companies began labeling their recordings as dance music.
 Dahl stated in a 2004 interview that by 1979 disco was "probably on its way out.
-But I think [Disco Demolition Night] hastened its demise."
-According to Frank, "the Disco Demolition triggered a nationwide expression of anger against disco that caused disco to recede quickly from the American cultural landscape".
+But I think Disco Demolition Night hastened its demise."
+According to Frank, "the Disco Demolition triggered a nationwide expression of anger against disco that caused disco to recede quickly from the American cultural landscape."
+Episode 3 of the 2024 PBS series Disco: Soundtrack of a Revolution notes that disco's popularity had already entered a general decline due in part to the public's negative perception of the scene's elitism and excesses, with many radio stations in the process of changing back from a Disco to a Rock format.

-Rolling Stone critic Dave Marsh described Disco Demolition Night as "your most paranoid fantasy about where the ethnic cleansing of the rock radio could ultimately lead".
+Rolling Stone critic Dave Marsh described Disco Demolition Night as "your most paranoid fantasy about where the ethnic cleansing of the rock radio could ultimately lead."
 Marsh was one who, at the time, deemed the event an expression of bigotry, writing in a year-end 1979 feature that "white males, eighteen to thirty-four are the most likely to see disco as the product of homosexuals, blacks, and Latins, and therefore they're the most likely to respond to appeals to wipe out such threats to their security.
 It goes almost without saying that such appeals are racist and sexist, but broadcasting has never been an especially civil-libertarian medium."

 Nile Rodgers, producer and guitarist for the disco-era band Chic, likened the event to Nazi book burning.
 Gloria Gaynor, who had a huge disco hit with "I Will Survive", stated, "I've always believed it was an economic decision—an idea created by someone whose economic bottom line was being adversely affected by the popularity of disco music.
 So they got a mob mentality going."
-Harry Wayne Casey, singer for the disco act KC and the Sunshine Band, did not believe Disco Demolition Night was discriminatory and felt that Dahl was simply an "idiot".
+Harry Wayne Casey, singer for the disco act KC and the Sunshine Band, did not believe Disco Demolition Night was discriminatory and felt that Dahl was simply an "idiot."

 University of East London professor Tim Lawrence wrote that the event was the culmination of the overproduction of disco, the investment by major record companies in music their heterosexual white executives did not like, and the "disco sucks" campaign, which he argued was homophobic, sexist and racist.
 Dahl denies that prejudice was his motivation for the event: "The worst thing is people calling Disco Demolition homophobic or racist.
 It just wasn't ...
 We weren't thinking like that."
-In a 2014 op-ed for Crain's Chicago Business, Dahl defended the event as "a romp, not of major cultural significance".
-He wrote that it had been "reframed" as prejudiced by a 1996 VH1 documentary about the 1970s, in a move he described as "a cheap shot made without exploration".
+In a 2014 op-ed for Crain's Chicago Business, Dahl defended the event as "a romp, not of major cultural significance."
+He wrote that it had been "reframed" as prejudiced by a 1996 VH1 documentary about the 1970s, in a move he described as "a cheap shot made without exploration."